What Causes a Change In Fees?

-If we take Bitcoin as an example, fees are based on the amount of data a transaction holds.
-This is determined by how many inputs and outputs the transaction has.
-So large transactions with many require a higher fee, as they contain more bytes of information.
+If we take Bitcoin as an example, its fees are based on the amount of data that a transaction holds.
+This is determined by how many inputs and outputs the transaction has, which means that large transactions require a higher fee as they contain more bytes of information.

 The more important factor for fee price is market congestion.
-As block space is limited and a block is mined on an average of 10 minutes, people try to outbid each other to secure their place in the next block.
+Since block space is limited and one block is mined for around ten minutes on average, people try to outbid each other to secure their place in the next block.
 With a coin like Bitcoin that has a 1MB block size, congestion is the biggest reason for price spikes in its fee.
-If you set a low fee, because of the long block time, being put to the back of the line could mean very long delays.
+If you set a low fee because of the long block time, being put to the back of the line could mean very long delays.

 Then why does it appear as if the value of Bitcoin dictates its fee?

 Because it still does.
-As Bitcoin’s value rises, so does interest in the coin.
-What follows is an influx of new people, driving traffic to new highs leading to a rise in fees.
+As Bitcoin’s value rises, so does the interest in the coin.
+What follows is an influx of new people, driving traffic to new highs, leading to a rise in fees.
 Bitcoin’s price is very much an influence on its transaction fees.

-Looking at a crypto that promises cheaper and faster transactions such as Bitcoin Cash, data shows it’s being used more for smaller transactions, at a median transaction value over the same period of around 75$ at a $0.007 average fee.
+If we look at a cryptocurreny that promises cheaper and faster transactions, such as Bitcoin Cash, data shows that it is being used more for smaller transactions, at a median transaction value over the same period of around $75 at a $0.007 average fee.

-Bitcoin Cash transaction fee is, after an initial period after being introduced, consistent and isn’t fluctuating as much as Bitcoin’s, for example.
-This is because of a larger block size meaning a higher limit on the amount of transactions that are confirmed, leading to less competition to be confirmed fast.
+Bitcoin Cash transaction fee is, after an initial period after being introduced, consistent.
+It does not fluctuate as much as Bitcoin’s, for example.
+This is because of a larger block size, which means a higher limit on the amount of transactions that are confirmed.
+This leads to less competition when it comes to fast confirmation.
 This pairing is also a good indicator of the importance of block size, as the average block time is the same at 10 minutes, yet BCH fees are tiny compared to BTC fees.

-If Bitcoin, Ethereum and other cryptos with high transaction fees are taking center stage, it’s hard to see cryptocurrency as a digital cash, and if the fees associated with these currencies continue to rise, cryptos like Bitcoin are destined to only be stores of value, not a currency for everyday use.
+If Bitcoin, Ethereum and other cryptos with high transaction fees are taking the center stage, it si hard to see cryptocurrency as digital cash, and if fees associated with these currencies continue to rise, cryptos like Bitcoin are destined to remain only stores of value, not a currency for everyday use.

-This is where other cryptos can break through.
+This is where other cryptos can make a break through.
 If we look at cryptocurrencies like Bitcoin Cash, Litecoin and Dash, this use case scenario is exactly the one they are tailored for.
-Being fast and cheap, transactions with such coins are ideal for sending smaller amounts.
+Since these cryptos are fast and cheap, transactions with such coins are ideal for sending smaller amounts.

-Ironically, the biggest crypto hit of 2021, Dogecoin, is not optimized for low transaction fees, and the massive influx of new people, meaning many more transactions, has sent the average fee skyrocketing.
-Along with a general rise in value, this places it in the bracket of coins with which large amounts of money are sent.
+Ironically, the biggest crypto hit of 2021, Dogecoin, is not optimized for low transaction fees.
+Furthermore, the massive influx of new people has sent the average fee skyrocketing, as it means many more transactions.
+Along with a general rise in value, this places Dogecoin in the bracket of coins used for sending large amounts of money.

 Cryptocurrency networks that promise small fees and fast transactions are often less secure.
-This is a problem especially with Bitcoin Cash, as it’s seen as so insecure by exchanges, that the amount of confirmations they require to accept a deposit is so high, the time advantages of fast confirmations are lost.
+This is a problem especially with Bitcoin Cash, as it is considered to be so insecure by exchanges that the amount of confirmations required for accepting a deposit is so high that the time advantages of fast confirmations are lost.
 Dash works around this issue with “masternodes” – special nodes that process transactions either extremely quickly or with an emphasis on privacy, breaking transactions into smaller amounts and scrambling the information to make the sender and receiver anonymous.
-Transaction fees associated with Dash are also consistent and low, having been stable after 2018’s high.
+Transaction fees associated with Dash are also consistent and low, having stayed stable since the high of 2018.

 Paying a fee is paying a miner to confirm your transaction upon mining a block.
-Setting the fee higher gives them an incentive to confirm your transaction faster.
-If traffic is high, transactions rise as space in a block is limited, so the fees rise accordingly, as many want to have their transactions confirmed as soon as possible.
+Setting a higher fee gives them an incentive to confirm your transaction faster.
+If traffic is high, transactions rise since space in a block is limited.
+The fees rise accordingly, as many people want to have their transactions confirmed as soon as possible.

 In most cases the currency’s value influences fee pricing, so it makes sense to think that stablecoin fees must be fixed.
 Fees for coins with stable value like Tether are still subject to fluctuation as transactions must be confirmed in the blockchain.
-In Tether’s example, many users are moving off the Ethereum blockchain with smaller transactions because fees are too high, they move to other blockchains like Tron, for example (Tether is can be used on different blockchains).
+In Tether’s example, many users are moving off the Ethereum blockchain with smaller transactions because fees are too high.
+They move to other blockchains like Tron, for example (Tether can be used on different blockchains).

 There are, however, cryptos with no fees.
 The one worth pointing out is Nano.
-It is the most well-known among fee-less cryptos, yet in a broader scope, it should be more appreciated than it is at this moment.
-Along with $0 transaction fees, they themselves take a couple of seconds.
+It is the most well-known among fee-less cryptos.
+In a broader scope, it should be more appreciated than it is at the moment.
+Along with $0 transaction fees, Nano takes only a couple of seconds.
 It confirms transactions with something called Open Representative Voting, making the system lightweight, energy efficient and very fast.
-Its security is also well integrated so for ultra-fast and cheap transactions, Nano takes the win.
+Its security is also well integrated.
+For ultra-fast and cheap transactions, Nano takes the win.

-Right now, the major cryptos are used for large transactions as their fees are so high, small amounts could cost you more in fees than the amount you’re trying to send.
-Considering this has already happened in the past and is happening again, a consistent rise in fees makes it apparent why many see them only as “digital gold” – not something to be traded in every day.
+Right now, most major cryptos are used for large transactions as their fees are so high that small amounts could cost you more in fees than the amount you are actually trying to send.
+Considering that this has already happened in the past and is happening again, a consistent rise in fees makes it apparent why many see cryptos only as “digital gold” – not something to be traded in on a daily basis.

-Other coins propose solutions by being designed to guarantee smaller fees and faster transactions but often suffer security concerns, resulting in smaller transactions.
-There are even coins with no transaction fees, but they are not as popular as others, as compared to them, they are relatively new.
+Other coins present a solution to this by being designed to guarantee smaller fees and faster transactions.
+Yet they often suffer security concerns, resulting in smaller transactions.
+There are even coins with no transaction fees, but they are not as popular as others; mainly since they are relatively new.

 So, is buying something like a cup of coffee with crypto realistic?
 Definitely, but most likely not with Bitcoin, unless you want to pay 10x its price or a week in advance.